mtnz0r/mSL/README.md

-# mSL
-Welcome m8
+hej m8

-I Saved here witch script i use at IRC

-Some script are made by me some not ^^ and dont remember authors.
+some script made by me some not and dont remember authors. contact IRC;

-Have FUN.

-QuakeNet @ n1
+QuakeNet @ oldschool^ #cod2.wars

-Freenode @ old
+libera.chat @ oldschool^ #bnc4you